jprante/elasticsearch-plugin-deploy/README.md

 To remove a deploayble plugin, the files in the deploy plugin folder must be removed and the node must be restarted.

+With the ES configuration

+    plugins.deploy.enabled: false

+the plugin can be deactivated.

+# How does it work?

+Let's recap the way ES plugins are implemented.
+Plugin modules are components that extend functionality to exisiting ES services when being invoked early in the ES initialization phase, before the ES node is ready to start.
+These features are baked into ES core services or modules.
+Also the `onModule()` hook allows this at a very early stage.

+Plugin services are also initialized early but started later, after all modules have been initialized.

+The deploy plugin is such an ordinary plugin but can manage other plugins, so called `deployable plugins`.
+For this it is required that a plugin follows these rules:

+- it must prepare at least one service where the start and stop is implemented by `doStart()` and `doStop()` of `org.elasticsearch.common.component.AbstractLifecycleComponent`
+- it should not register modules that are "baked" into the ES node

+But, most of existing plugins do the latter, so it can not be expected they work without modifications.

+How can plugins be redeployed when most features are baked into ES?

+The deploy plugin solves the re-deploy problem by doing the following

+- at deploy time, it looks for the service(s) of a deployable plugin, and invokes the start method
+- and at redeploy time, the stop method of the service of a deployed plugin is executed before the start method is executed again

+So, the deply plugin realizes a resource life cycle.

+A special interface `org.xbib.elasticsearch.module.deploy.DeployableComponent` adds another interesting feature that a deployable plugin can be initialized by seeing the classpath it is running under and the jar of the plugin where the file `es-plugin.properties` was stored.
+This allows for example to create a zipfs file system on the plugin jar for resource retrieval.

+It is up each deployable plugin to release any resources that would hinder reusage, e.g. closing open ports.

+The deploy plugin does not care about or tweak the core ES services, they are not manipulated.

 # WARNING

 The plugin should only be used by Elasticsearch administrators.
 Unauthorized plugin installs can fetch unknown